 FOAM is a Dutch acronym for the Photography Museum Amsterdam, which is a very modern gallery in an old canal house focusing on unique and interesting photographers from across the globe.

-Other Great Sights
+Other Great Sights in Amsterdam

 Run, cycle, rollerblade, walk, or people-watch in Amsterdam’s largest and most popular city park.
 A must-see regardless of the weather.